Comparing Proxim Wireless (OTCMKTS:PRXM) and Vuzix (NASDAQ:VUZI)

 |N/A

-Proxim Wireless has a beta of 1.87, meaning that its share price is 87% more volatile than the S&P 500.
-Comparatively, Vuzix has a beta of 2.09, meaning that its share price is 109% more volatile than the S&P 500.
+Vuzix has a beta of 2.09, indicating that its share price is 109% more volatile than the S&P 500.
+Comparatively, Proxim Wireless has a beta of 1.87, indicating that its share price is 87% more volatile than the S&P 500.

-This is a summary of recent recommendations and price targets for Proxim Wireless and Vuzix, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for Vuzix and Proxim Wireless, as provided by MarketBeat.

 |Sell Ratings